How to Establish Boundaries (and What to Do When They’re Not Respected)

 When boundary-setting doesn't go your way, it can be disappointing and frustrating.
 Each one of us hopes to be heard.
 When you’re facing these frustrations, be sure to offer yourself some self-compassion.

 Remember, though, that you have options.
 You don’t have to change someone who refuses to change, and you don’t have to feel helpless.
+If you're wondering how to set boundaries that actually hold, the steps below can guide you through the process of reinforcing and protecting them.

 You have the following options when your boundaries aren’t respected: